jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/9-BlobStorageTrigger.md

-# Creating an Azure Function with a Blob Storage Trigger
+# Creating an Azure Function with a Queue Storage Trigger and a Cosmos Db Output

 In the previous step we uploaded an image to Blob Storage using an Azure Function.